DerekY2/ext-privacy-policies/SPARKLING H2O2.md

 **I do not share any data with third parties under any circumstances**.

 **I keep logs of every calendar generated through Sparkling H2O2: Timetable Tools**.
-This data is used solely for keeping track of errors and anomalies that may occur while generating timetables, in order to improve the functionality and performance of the extension. **All data is stored securely and is never shared with any third parties**.
+This data is used solely for keeping track of errors and anomalies that may occur while generating timetables, in order to improve the functionality and performance of the extension.

 ## Chrome Storage API